-Grad Students and Postdocs: Join us for a new drop-in series about research ethics, open to grad students and postdocs across the university.
-Each session will feature a Stanford researcher talking candidly about an ethical issue in his or her work.
+Grad Students and Postdocs: Join us for a drop-in series about research ethics, open to grad students and postdocs across the university.
+Each session features a Stanford researcher talking candidly about an ethical issue in his or her work.
 Come to ask related questions (you can submit one anonymously in advance if you wish), to share ethical dilemmas you've faced, or just to listen to the conversation.

-“Ethical dilemmas in ethnographic work about the effects of algorithms”
+December 4, 2018: Angèle Christin, Assistant Professor of Communication, “Ethical dilemmas in ethnographic work about the effects of algorithms”

 October 8, 2018: Michael Frank, Associate Professor of Psychology, “Reproducibility and the ethics of data management”